Agency Eligibility

 For any Warren County Board of Developmental Disabilities’ service, an individual must reside in Warren County and be deemed eligible for County Board of DD services.
+Help Me Grow Central Intake is the starting point for children under age three.
 The Support Services Division is the starting point for services for all individuals over three years of age.
 The Intake Specialists will assess all individuals requesting services to determine the eligibility of the individual.
 For those who are currently eligible for County Board of DD services, eligibility is reviewed at the age of three, six, and sixteen.
 The onset of the disability must have occurred prior to the age of 22.

 Early Intervention

-Evidence based early intervention assists family members and caregivers to enhance a child’s learning and development through everyday activities or routines.
-Our Early Intervention program serves children age birth to three who have a medical diagnosis with a high probability of developmental delays, or with a developmental delay in one or more areas equal to 1.5 standard deviations on one of two standardized tests.
-We also serve children deemed in need or delayed by a clinical opinion from an evaluation team in conjunction with the standardized evaluation tool.
+Evidence-based early intervention assists family members and caregivers to enhance a child’s learning and development through everyday activities or routines.
+Our Early Intervention program serves children age birth to three who have a medical diagnosis with a high probability of developmental delays, or with a developmental delay in one or more areas based on standardized tests or informed clinical opinion.

 The Early Intervention program receives referrals from the Early Intervention Service Coordinator, through the Warren County Educational Service Center.
 Once a child is determined eligible and has an established need, the family’s Individualized Family Service Plan (IFSP) will be developed as a team.
 The family and child will be provided with support from the Early Intervention team, which may be comprised of a Service Coordinator, Physical Therapist, Occupational Therapist, Speech-Language Pathologist, or Developmental Specialist.

 One member of the team will be assigned as a Primary Service Provider (PSP).
-The primary service provider, or coach sees the family in a location that meets the priority, needs and outcomes of the child and family.
+The Primary Service Provider, or coach sees the family in a location (which includes options through technology) that meets the priority, needs, and outcomes of the child and family.
 This professional will coach the parent or caregiver during each visit, leaving them with a joint plan until the next visit.
-The PSP will monitor and address questions and priorities related the child’s development.
+The PSP will monitor and address questions and priorities related to the child’s development.

 For more information about Early Intervention go to: www.ohioearlyintervention.org